 A Weekly or Monthly Rhythm That Works

-You do not need a giant routine.
-You need a short routine that survives stressful weeks.
-Keep it lightweight and visible.
+You do not need a complex operating manual.
+You need a short rhythm that survives real life, including sick days, late client responses, and uneven cash flow.

 - Month start: review prior month actuals.